AMehlem/fhir-r4-constraint-test/README.md

     </extension>
 </extension>
 ```
-They can be found by searching for "https://fhir.gevko.de/CodeSystem/EVO_CS_HLM_Leitsymptomatik".
-So in my opinion, the constraint should be satisfied.
+This part can be found in the example bundle by searching for "https://fhir.gevko.de/CodeSystem/EVO_CS_HLM_Leitsymptomatik".
+In my opinion, the constraint should be satisfied.
 The validation says it's not.
+Interestingly, if only one extension "leitsymptomatik" is present, the validation succeeds.